AndroidPillars/Flutter/CHAPTER-1.md

 - Hot Reload -> Instant run with in a Second.
 - It's a Open source.

-# 1.2.The Anatomy of Flutter App
+# The Anatomy of Flutter App

 - Scaffold -> AppBar and Container ->The Container is having Column -> Row and Text -> In Row we are adding Text and Icon.
 - Simply a widget tree that consists of whole number of widgets that are nested with each other.